awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 ### 5. Business Reccomendations
-Include additional information / advertisements about membership benefits during the initial rental process on Saturdays, Fridays, and Sundays.
+When casual riders are renting a bike on Firday, Saturday or Sunday, additional information and/or advertisements about membership benefits during the initial rental sign up.
 Since more casual riders are renting bikes on these days, the advertisements are more likely to be seen by casual riders.

-Additionally, and email promotions encouraging previous casual riders to become members should be sent on Saturdays, Fridays, and Sundays when the most rides are being completed.
+Additionally, any email promotions encouraging previous casual riders to become members should be sent on Saturdays, Fridays, and Sundays when the most rides are being completed to encourage riders to become members on these days.

 Based on the average ride time of 12 minutes by member riders, a promotional discount could be offered to casual riders who complete rides that are longer than 15 minutes.
 This encourages riders who are completing longer trips to convert to memberships.

-Advertisements for memberships should be focused on the Streeter Dr & Grand Ave, DuSable Lake Shore Dr & Monroe St, Michigan Ave & Oak St, DuSable Lake Shore Dr & North Blvd, Wells St & Concord Ln stations.
-These are the top 5 start and end stations, where the advertisements would be seen by the most casual riders.
+Advertisements for memberships should be focused on the top 5 start stations: Streeter Dr & Grand Ave, DuSable Lake Shore Dr & Monroe St, Michigan Ave & Oak St, DuSable Lake Shore Dr & North Blvd, Wells St & Concord Ln stations.
+There are additional start and end stations where advertisements could be placed to be seen by the most casual riders.
 QR codes could also be added to these stations to offer easy acces to additional membership information.

 ### 6. Considerations for further analysis